Fiscal Sponsorship – Some Tricky Issues: CLA Presentation

 Common Models

-• As internal transfers from a restricted fund to the general fund, they do not represent income separate from the original donations/grants/earned income (make sure your accountant understands this)
+• Such internal transfers do not represent income separate from the original donations/grants/earned income (make sure your accountant understands this)

 Key Provisions in the Fiscal Sponsorship Agreement